Mark DeRosa to Manage Team USA at the World Baseball Classic

-Mark DeRosa to manage Team USA at the World Baseball Classic originally appeared on NBC Sports Chicago
+Mark DeRosa to manage Team USA at the World Baseball Classic originally appeared on NBC Sports Washington

 Mark DeRosa is returning to the dugout, this time as manager of USA Baseball for the World Baseball Classic.
 Tony Reagins, general manager of Team USA, made the announcement on MLB Network on Friday.